 Rhubarb Recipes

 The four ingredients in this recipe are blueberries, rhubarb, sugar, and lemon.
 It is completely vegan, gluten-free, and can be enjoyed by everyone!
-Rhubarb as I mentioned early is a big draw on this site as we have many, many wonderful recipes.
+Rhubarb as I mentioned earlier is a big draw on this site as we have many, many wonderful recipes.
 In my top ten almost on a year-round basis are these Rhubarb Dream Bars.

-Also very popular is the Old Fashioned Rhubarb Loaf and our Super Easy Rhubarb Tarts.
+Also very popular are the Old Fashioned Rhubarb Loaf and our Super Easy Rhubarb Tarts.
 Some newer recipes that I made this year are No Churn Rhubarb Ice Cream Recipe, Rhubarb Syrup (great in cocktails or lemonades), Rhubarb Margaritas, and a pretty Rhubarb Strawberry Cobbler that I made last year and just love the color.

 You will be surprised at how many, many recipes you can use with rhubarb.
 A standard over the years for me has been this Strawberry Rhubarb Sour Cream Pie, one that I have loved to make, again and again, year after year.